-Do you sometimes feel you don’t love your life?
+Do you sometimes feel like you don’t love your life?
 Like, deep inside, something is missing?

-Social pressure is deceiving — we all become prey without noticing it.
-Before we realize we lost control of our lives, we end envying how other people live.
-We can only see the greener grass — ours is never good enough.
+Social pressure is deceiving—we all become prey without noticing it.
+Before we realize we lost control of our lives, we end up envying how other people live.
+We can only see the greener grass—ours is never good enough.

-To regain the passion for the life we want, you must recover ownership of your choices.
+To regain that passion for the life you want, you must recover ownership of your choices.

 The Illusion of Others

-The same happens with people.
+The same thing happens with people.
 They get frustrated when you don’t behave as they expect.
-That’s key to understand — it’s their problem, not yours.
+That’s key to understand—it’s their problem, not yours.

 Why People Expect You to Be Different